 2. You Can Earn Outstanding Pay

 Many electricians in Canada are among the highest-paid tradespeople.
-They benefit from the fact that demand for electricity is always strong.
+And along with HVAC courses of training, electrician programs are one of the more popular choices for people looking to join a field where the demand is always strong.
 From new construction and infrastructure projects to repairs of older wiring and power systems, the flow of work in this trade is always moving.
 And that results in some very good wages:

 Construction electricians in the residential and commercial sector can earn a median hourly wage of $27.16 or up to $38.00 or more.*